The shutdown and defueling outage at OPPD’s Fort Calhoun Station (FCS) wrapped up last month with plant personnel exceeding all expectations.

 “These numbers tell me we were very well-prepared.
 We didn’t just execute well, we prepared well.”

 Musser said a lot of people, himself included, had to deal with a lot of different emotions while doing the work.
-Musser found himself getting caught in the moment at times, such as when the plant tripped for the final time, or when the last fuel bundle was removed.
+Musser sometimes found himself getting caught in the moment, when the plant tripped for the final time, or when the last fuel bundle was removed.

 “In the midst of all that has occurred in the last few months, our employees continued to keep that focus and commitment to safely shut down and defuel FCS,” he said.
 “Their families and the public can be very proud of the work they did.”

-Musser credited the leadership of Craig Longua, outage manager with keeping crews focused and motivated while also being respectful of the historic work being done at the plant.
+Musser credited the leadership of outage manager Craig Longua in keeping crews focused and motivated yet respecting the historic work.

-Longua thanked the rest of OPPD for providing workers from Nebraska City and North Omaha stations to do work that would normally be done by contractors, a move that allowed OPPD to save significantly by keeping nearly all of the work in-house.
+Longua thanked workers from Nebraska City and North Omaha stations who traveled to work normally done by contractors.
+This allowed OPPD to save significantly by keeping nearly all of the work in-house.

 “I’m very proud of how we did it, but sad that we had to do it,” Longua said.
 “Every day someone would come and make a comment like, ‘wow, this is the last time I’m lifting the reactor head,’ so we had to watch out for each other and sometimes say, ‘ok, he’s distracted, he’s having a rough time today, so how can we make his day a little better,’ or ‘let’s not put him in a bad situation.’”

-Officials said the work that lays ahead at FCS, and there is plenty to be done, will shift from producing nuclear energy safely to demo work and decommissioning of the plant.
+Officials said the work will shift from safely producing nuclear energy to demolition work and decommissioning of the plant.

 “It is different,” said Tom Muff, superintendent of maintenance.
 “We are going to be doing some things we’ve never done before.
 We’ve never torn things apart.
 And while it’s different, we still need to focus on safety and working without human errors.
 People want to finish this the right way.”

-Muff said there is still spent fuel in the fuel pool that needs to be protected.
+Spent fuel remains in the fuel pool, and it must be protected, Muff said.
 And there is environmental safety to think about.
-For example, one of the first tasks to be done after defueling was to drain nearly 10,000 gallons of lube oil from the turbine building.
-The oil had to be drained safely and kept out of the drain systems.
+For example, one of the first tasks done after defueling was draining nearly 10,000 gallons of lube oil from the turbine building.
+Personnel had to drain the oil safely and keep it out of the drain systems.

-Another big task yet to come is the removal of asbestos both on the radioactive and non-radioactive sides of the plant.
+Another big task yet to come is removing asbestos on both the radioactive and non-radioactive sides of the plant.

 - Normal surveillance, corrective and preventative maintenance work

-- Decommissioning project plans that are being created by teams in “war rooms”
+- Decommissioning project plans created by teams in “war rooms”

 - Disconnecting electric motors, draining systems and de-energizing unneeded systems and equipment